nttcom/ksot-website/content/en/docs/Getting started/_index.md

 gnmic -a :9339 -u dummy -p dummy set --replace-path "/services/service[kind=oc_circuit][vlanID=100]" --encoding JSON --insecure --replace-file oc-circuit-vlan100.json
 ```

-4: Check the PullRequest(PR) in your configuration repository on Github web console.
+4: Check the PullRequest(PR) in your configuration repository on GitHub web console.
 Access [PR list](https://github.com/<your_org>/<your_config_repo>/pulls) then you will find the PR which titles as `[kuesta] Automated PR`.
 You can see what services and devices are configured by this PR on the PR comment, and their details from the `Files changed` tab.

 5: Before merging PR branch, it is better to monitor `DeviceRollout` resource, which conducts a device configuration rollout.
 Run monitor with `kubectl`: